A topic from the subject of Isolation in Chemistry.

 Introduction

-Chromatography is a separation technique used to separate and identify components of a mixture.
-It is based on the differential distribution of the components in two phases: a stationary phase and a mobile phase.
+Chromatography is a powerful separation technique used to separate and identify individual components within a mixture.
+This technique is based on the differential distribution of these components between two phases: a stationary phase and a mobile phase.
+The components interact differently with these phases, leading to their separation as they move through the system.

 Types of Chromatography